ViljamiKu/viljami-page/README.md

 # Description

-Starting website project.
-Update to follow.

-## Project

-Testing
+Personal website project.
+Idea is to create website for myself and use git while doing so.